An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Applications

 Let $\S$ be a set of $n$ semi-algebraic sets in $\RR^d$, each of complexity at most $b$.
-Each set $S$ has a weight $w(S)$.
+Each set $S$ is assigned a weight $w(S)$.
 We assume that the weights belong to a semigroup, i.e., subtractions are not allowed, and that the semigroup operation can be performed in constant time.
-We wish to preprocess $\S$ into a data structure so that the cumulative weight of the sets in $\S$ that contain a query point can be computed in $O(\log n)$ time.
-Note that if the weight of each set is $1$ and the semi-group operation is Boolean $\vee$, then the point-location query becomes an instance of \emph{union-membership query}: determine whether the query point lies in $\bigcup\S$.
-We follow a standard hierarchical partitioning scheme of space, e.g., as in~\cite{CEGS-91,Ag-survey}, but use Theorem~\ref{efficientlyComputePartition} at each stage.
-Using this hierarchical partition, we construct a tree data structure $\T$ of $O(\log n)$ depth, and a query is answered by following a path in $\T$.
+We wish to preprocess $\S$ into a data structure so that the cumulative weight of the sets in $\S$ that contain a query point can be computed in $O(\log n)$ time; we refer to this query as \emph{point-enclosure} query.
+Note that if the weight of each set is $1$ and the semi-group operation is Boolean $\vee$, then the point-enclosure query becomes a \emph{union-membership query}: determine whether the query point lies in $\bigcup\S$.
+Another useful special case is when the weights are all~$1$ and the semi-group operation is integer addition, so that the query counts the number of sets of $\S$ covering it.

+We follow a standard hierarchical partitioning scheme of space, e.g., as in \cite{CEGS-91,Ag-survey}, but use Theorem~\ref{multiLevelPartitionBdry} at each stage.
+Using this hierarchical partition, for a given constant $\delta>0$, we construct a tree data structure $\T$ of depth $O(\log n)$ and size $O(n^{d+\delta})$, and a query is answered by following a path in $\T$.